Grand Staircase-Escalante Hikes

 The Kaiparowits Plateau section of around 800,000 acres consists of some of the wildest and most remote country in the lower 48 states.
 This central section is a high-elevation plateau cut by many rugged canyons.
 There's little water - just a few sweeps and intermittent small streams.
 The colors of the oxidized rock will amaze you and there is a rich supply of plant and animal life, including 1000-year-old juniper trees.
 There are few roads here and no maintained trails.
 This is a great area for people who want to get away from it all, but is not appropriate for beginners out on their own.

 The Escalante Canyons comprise the eastern third of the monument.
 This area has large expanses of Navajo sandstone (known as slickrock) into which the Escalante and its tributaries have carved deep and convoluted canyons.
-When you descend into one of the canyons from the desert above you find yourself in a world of salmon-colored cliffs, lush plant life and ruins from the ancient Anasazi Indian civilization.
+When you descend into one of the canyons from the desert above you find yourself in a world of salmon-colored cliffs, lush plant life and dwellings left behind by the Ancestral Pueblo people.
 There are natural bridges, sandstone arches and deep canyons begging to be explored.
 This area is popular with day hikers and backpackers, but it is relatively easy to find solitude in this incredibly beautiful natural setting.

 Some of the more popular hikes in this area include Upper and Lower Calf Creek Falls, Escalante Natural Bridge, and Hole-in-the-Rock Road hikes including Spooky Gulch and Coyote Gulch.